thomas-nolan/Engineering-1.github.io/README.md

 - gradle & config files – For building and project settings.

 ## How to run
-Double click on the JAR file or enter the following commands in the terminal to run:
+Double click on the JAR file or enter the following command in the terminal to run:

 Windows and Linux:
 java -jar Team_5_Game.jar